w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/avoid-visual-motion.md

 :::tests
 <b>Procedure</b>
-1. Identify if content contains visual motion or pseudomotion.
+1. Identify if content includes visual motion or pseudomotion.
 2. For each instance, identify if the visual motion or pseudomotion is essential.

 <b>Expected Results</b>